Lea1496/LoveBox/README.md

 ![](https://github.com/user-attachments/assets/e44882cc-eb31-43cf-bb07-379b51566cb3)

 This project was highly inspired by [julisa99's](https://github.com/julisa99) project [Lovebox](https://github.com/julisa99/Lovebox).
-I made some chnages to her original project : instead of using an Oled screen, like she did, I used a lcd 1602 and added a feature that makes the screen turn off when there is no new message.
+I made some changes to her original project : instead of using an Oled screen, I used a lcd 1602 and added a feature that makes the screen turn off when there is no new message.